Historical Background

 Where they came from - the Pale of Settlement

-Russia would allow Jews who had become more "Russian" to live outside the Pale of Settlement.
-That could be done several ways.
-First, by conversion to Christianity.
-Then by higher education - but quotas of five percent Jewish enrollment, where Jews were perhaps 15 percent of the population, limited that option.
-Army service was also a way out.
-But conscription was dreaded, for it would take boys for up to 25 years into a strange, hostile setting that would try to convert them.
+Russia would let Jews who had become more "Russian" live outside the Pale of Settlement.
+That could be done by conversion to Christianity, then by higher education - but quotas of five percent Jewish enrollment limited that option.
+Army service was also a way "in", but conscription was dreaded.
+It would take boys into a hostile setting that would try to convert them.

 But Russia had no objection to its Jews leaving.